Built-in options

 Since 0.60.0 The python.platlibdir and python.purelibdir options are used by the python module methods python.install_sources() and python.get_install_dir(); Meson tries to detect the correct installation paths and make them relative to the installation prefix by default which will often result in the interpreter not finding the installed python modules unless prefix is /usr on Linux, or, for instance, C:\Python39 on Windows.
 These options can be absolute paths outside of prefix.

 Since 0.62.0 The python.install_env option is used to detect the correct installation path.
 Setting to system will avoid making the paths relative to prefix and instead use the global site-packages of the selected python interpreter directly, even if it is a venv.
 Setting to venv will instead use the paths for the virtualenv the python found installation comes from (or fail if it is not a virtualenv).
 Setting to auto will check if the found installation is a virtualenv, and use venv or system as appropriate (but never prefix).
+Note that Conda environments are treated as system.
 This option is mutually exclusive with the platlibdir/purelibdir.

 For backwards compatibility purposes, the default install_env is prefix.